Why do we perform Aarti

 The purpose of performing aarti is the waving of lighted wicks before the deities in a spirit of humility and gratitude, wherein faithful followers become immersed in God’s divine form.

 It symbolizes the five elements:

-The most commonly sung aarti is that which is dedicated to all deities is Om Jai Jagdish Hare, known as “The Universal Aarti” and is another common aarti song.
-Its variation is used for other deities as well such as Om Jai Shiv Omkara, Om Jai Lakshmi Mata, Om Jai Ambe Gauri, Om Jai Adya Shakti, Om Jai Saraswati Mata, Om Jai Gange Mata, Om Jai Tulsi Mata, and Om Jai Surya Bhagvaan.
+The most commonly sung aarti is that is dedicated to all deities is Om Jai Jagdish Hare, known as “The Universal Aarti” and is another common aarti song.
+Its variation is used for other deities as well such as Om Jai Shiv Omkara, Om Jai Lakshmi Mata, Om Jai Ambe Gauri, Om Jai Adya Shakti, Om Jai Saraswati Mata, Om Jai Gange Mata, Om Jai Tulsi Mata, and Om Jai Surya Bhagavan.
 In Ganesha worship, the aarti Sukhakarta Dukhaharta is popular.

 When aarti is performed, the performer faces the deity of God (or divine element, e.g. Ganges river) and concentrates on the form of God by looking into the eyes of the deity (it is said that eyes are the windows to the soul) to get immersed.
 The flame of the aarti illuminates the various parts of the deity so that the performer and onlookers may better see and concentrate on the form.

 The idea here is that aarti represents our daily activities, which revolves around God, a center of our life.
 Looking at God while performing aarti reminds the performer (and the attendees of the aarti) to keep God at the center of all activities and reinforces the understanding that routine worldly activities are secondary in importance.
-This understanding would give the believers the strength to withstand the unexpected grief and keeps them humble and remindful of God during happy moments.
+This understanding would give the believers the strength to withstand the unexpected grief and keep them humble and remindful of God during happy moments.